dayjyun/tic-tac-toe/README.md

 ## Future
 More fun along the way!
 - [ ] AI opponent
-- [ ] Player can personalize their background color
+- [ ] Play online with other players

 Credits
 Feedback